Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

 You can access help on the usage of ``opentrons_execute`` by calling ``opentrons_execute --help``.
 This script has a couple options to let you customize what it prints out when you run it.
 By default, it will print out the same runlog you see in the Opentrons App when running a protocol, as it executes; it will also print out internal logs at level ``warning`` or above.
 Both of these behaviors can be changed.

+Note, if you want to invoke ``opentrons_execute`` in a remote SSH session, you need to use a login shell to get the required environment variables:

+.. prompt:: bash

+   ssh root@$ROBOT_IP 'sh -l -c "opentrons_execute /data/my_protocol.py"'